 Seems pretty amazing, right?

-When you consider all the different conditions that cannabis is suggested to treat, it’s actually not that crazy to think that scientists and research institutions are actively researching this potent plant.
+When you consider all the different conditions that cannabis is suggested to treat, it’s actually not that crazy.

 Unfortunately, the skepticism among mainstream consumers and society as a whole remains high when it comes to the potential benefits of cannabis-related products, like CBD oil.